-Vietnam has abundant food supplies and an elaborate culinary tradition.
+Vietnam has abundant food supplies and an elaborate cuisine.
 Cooking is seen as an art and some Vietnamese dishes have achieved international fame, including such traditional dishes as noodle soup (pho), pork sausage (gio lua), spring rolls (nem ran), and fish balls (cha ca).
-In addition to Vietnamese food, the larger hotels also serve a wide variety of continental and Chinese cuisine.
+In addition to Vietnamese food, the larger hotels also serve a wide variety of Continental and Chinese cuisine.
 In the smaller cities, where hotels only have one restaurant, ordering a-la-carte may involve a slight wait.
-Consequently, it is advised that if in a rush, you take advantage of the large and diverse buffets available at these hotels to minimise any delay.
+Consequently, it is advised that if in a rush, you take advantage of the large and diverse buffets available at these hotels to minimize any delay.

-Joining in a half- or full-day cooking class is a fun and unique way to become more acquainted with Vietnamese cuisine.
-Please see our day tours in Hanoi, Hoi An and Ho Chi Minh City for detailed information about cooking classes.
+Joining in a half or full-day cooking class is a fun and unique way to become more acquainted with Vietnamese cuisine.
+Please see our excursions in Hanoi, Hoi An and Ho Chi Minh City for detailed information about cooking classes.

-Vietnam also has a number of excellent and atmospheric restaurants.
-Please refer to our list of restaurant recommendations by logging in or contact your local tour guide for more suggestions.
+Vietnam has some excellent and atmospheric restaurants.
+Please refer to our list of restaurant recommendations or contact your local tour guide for more suggestions.

-Try to avoid travelling during Tet (Lunar New Year) as this is a family-oriented holiday where businesses and shops close for almost a week.
+Try to avoid travelling during Tet (Lunar New Year) as this is a family-orientated holiday where businesses and shops close for almost a week.

-Crossing the street is an art and the trick is to walk steadily and slowly across the road in the same direction and the motorcycles and bicycles will weave around you.
+Crossing the road is an art – the trick is to walk steadily and slowly across the road in the same direction and the motorcycles and bicycles will weave around you.
 Do not run or make sudden movements.

 The country has been hurtled in a relatively short time from an underdeveloped country into its present dynamic state and so a flexible approach, humour and patience will ensure a more enjoyable holiday.